aws-cloudformation/aws-cloudformation-samples/hooks/java-hooks/sqs-policy-data-encryption/README.md

 This AWS CloudFormation Hook validates that when creating or updating an `AWS::SQS::Policy` resource, the SQS policy is configured to enforce encryption in transit.
 This hook validates that the `Effect` is set to `Deny`, and the `Bool` `aws:SecureTransport` condition is present and set to `false`.
 Without HTTPS (TLS), a network-based attacker can eavesdrop on network traffic or manipulate it, using an attack such as man-in-the-middle.
 Allow only encrypted connections over HTTPS (TLS) using the `Deny` `Effect`, and the `Bool` `aws:SecureTransport` condition set to `false` in the queue policy to force requests to use SSL.

-Below is sample CloudFormation template that will trigger the hook.
+Below is a sample CloudFormation template that will trigger the hook.
 ```
 {
     "Resources": {